77777kaz77777/documentation-and-cheat-sheets/fedora/KDE_Plasma_6_Multi_Monitor_Troubleshooting.md

-# KDE Plasma 6 Multi-Monitor Troubleshooting Guide
+# Fixes for multi-monitor display glitches in KDE Plasma 6.

 **Issue:** An external monitor connected via USB-C/Dock or DisplayPort is not detected in KDE System Settings (`kscreen`), even though the monitor is powered on and connected.